 Xeomin is the newest addition to the wrinkle reduction family.
-Dr. Friedlander understands the importance of looking natural, not overdone and uses her years of experience with neuromodulators to achieve the same undone look with Xeomin.
-Like Dysport, it can be used on men and women as a Botox® Cosmetic alternative.
+New Jersey plastic surgeon Dr. Friedlander understands the importance of looking natural, not overdone and uses her years of experience with neuromodulators to achieve the same undone look with Xeomin.
+Like Dysport, it can be used on men and women as a Botox Cosmetic alternative.
 It temporarily interferes with muscle activity leading to wrinkle reduction.
-Like the other wrinkle reducers, it may improve facial appearance and is often used in conjunction with fillers or other spa treatments to restore a more youthful appearance.
+Like the other wrinkle reducers, Xeomin it may improve facial appearance and is often used in conjunction with fillers or other spa treatments to restore a more youthful appearance.

 Beverly Friedlander, MD

-It works very much like Botox® Cosmetic and Dysport.
+It works very much like Botox Cosmetic and Dysport.
 It targets the muscle that causes the contraction leading to a wrinkle, by preventing the uptake of acetylcholine, a neurotransmitter.
 It has both cosmetic and non cosmetic uses.
 It is FDA approved for temporary improvement in glabellar (between the eyebrows) frown lines.
-It is also approved to treat muscle spasm in the neck and blepharospasm, or abnormal muscular contractions in the muscle surrounding the eye in patients previously treated with Botox® Cosmetic.
+Xeomin is also approved to treat muscle spasm in the neck and blepharospasm, or abnormal muscular contractions in the muscle surrounding the eye in patients previously treated with Botox Cosmetic.

 True Beauty Medspa

-Xeomin treatment is similar to Botox® Cosmetic and Dysport in all respects.
-There are several tiny injections used to target the muscles causing the wrinkle.
+Xeomin treatment is similar to Botox Cosmetic and Dysport in all respects.
+During your treatment with Xeomin New Jersey plastic surgeon Dr. Friedlander will administer several tiny injections used to target the muscles causing the wrinkle.
 Side effects are uncommon and most often are associated with headache or swelling.

 Much like program for the other wrinkle reducers, Merz, the parent company of Xeomin, offers a loyalty program called Xperience .
 This program is a bit different in that it offers pre paid Visa cards instead of reward points.
 It too can be used for all Merz injectables such as Radiesse.

-To learn more about Xeomin injections and other rejuvenation treatments, and to find out if you are a good candidate please contact us to schedule a consultation or call our office at (973) 912-9120 .
+For more details and to find out if you are a candidate for rejuvenation treatments like Xeomin New Jersey patients are encouraged to contact us to schedule a consultation or call our office at (973) 912-9120.

 Dr. Friedlander became a plastic surgeon to make a real difference in the lives of her patients.
 She started her practice in New Jersey three decades ago, and still treats some of her very first patients to this day!
 Experience the difference that comes from working with a true plastic surgery professional who cares about your results by scheduling your consultation with Dr. Bev.